apache/dubbo-website/content/en/overview/mannual/java-sdk/reference-manual/architecture/dubbo-spi.md

 * Adds [IOC](#23-ioc-mechanism), [AOP](#24-aop-mechanism) capabilities.
 * Adds sorting capabilities.
 * Adds conditional activation capabilities.
-* Provides a series of more flexible APIs, such as [getting all SPI extension implementations](./#21-getting-all-extension-implementations), [querying a specific extension implementation by name](./#211-getting-all-extensions), querying extensions by type, and querying extension implementations that match conditions.
+* Provides a series of more flexible APIs, such as `getting all SPI extension implementations`, `querying a specific extension implementation by name`, querying extensions by type, and querying extension implementations that match conditions.

 ### 1.1 Definition of SPI